ArienR/merf/README.md

 **Machine specificity:** a baseline recorded on one machine is not a reliable reference on another.
 The intended use is a single consistent environment — your laptop, or a fixed CI runner — where both baseline and check run on the same hardware.

-**On Docker:** on macOS, Docker runs inside a Linux VM, adding scheduling overhead that makes timing *less* reliable. merf does not support container isolation.
+**On Docker:** On certain operating systems, Docker runs inside a Linux VM, adding scheduling overhead that makes timing *less* reliable. merf does not support container isolation.